Narashino-no-sato Gyokusui · Oku-Atagawa, Shizuoka

 For couples, a room with a private open-air bath offers freedom that is hard to replicate — enter whenever you wish, without timing a reservation around the inn's schedule.
 The private rotenburo, booked separately, tends to offer a different and often larger outdoor setting, and suits guests who want to experience the communal baths as well as a private moment in a distinct space.
 The two are not mutually exclusive if your budget allows.

 Very much so.
-The inn’s character — unhurried, quiet, attentive without being intrusive — suits solitude particularly well.
+The inn's character — unhurried, quiet, attentive without being intrusive — suits solitude particularly well.
 The large communal baths remain fully available to solo guests, and certain plans are priced for single occupancy.
-Ikyu.com filters by guest count, making solo options straightforward to find.
+Trip.com filters by guest count, making solo options straightforward to find.

-Ikyu.com offers an English-language interface and accepts major international credit cards.
+Trip.com offers an English-language interface and accepts major international credit cards.
 The extent of English spoken by inn staff is worth confirming at the time of booking.
 That said, the core of the experience here — water, food, garden — requires no shared language to reach.

 The bamboo grove is at its most vivid green in early summer (May–June).
 Autumn and winter (October–February) are when the evening lantern illumination of the garden is most affecting — warm light against cold air, the contrast between the heat of the bath and the chill outside sharpened.
 High-traffic periods — Golden Week in late April and early May, Obon in mid-August — are worth avoiding.
 Silence is what Gyokusui does best, and it does it least well when every room is full.